AlgothAybara/SpaceShooterDemo/README.md

 Creating a top-down 2D space adventure/rpg.
 In it, you are a pilot of a spaceship trying to make your mark in the great unknowns of space.

 I grew up playing similar games and have always wanted to make my own.
-This is the start of the great unknowns of gae development.
+This is the start of my venture into the great unknowns of game development.

-So far the game is pretty simple to play using wsad or the arrow keys to move and the spacebar to shoot.
+So far the game is pretty simple to play thus far using wsad or the arrow keys to move and the spacebar to shoot.

 [Software Demo Video](http://youtube.link.goes.here)